- Leader: President Abdul Hamid

 - Providing assistance through literacy and socio-economic development

-- Providing advocacy and immediate relief to victims of persecution
+- Providing immediate relief to victims of persecution

 - Preparing believers to deal with persecution through Standing Strong Through the Storm seminars.